 Discover the unmissable festivals coming to Edinburgh this spring.

-While Edinburgh is known for its world famous summer festivals, springtime can be just as an exciting time to visit, with a host of unique festival experiences to entertain all ages.
+While Edinburgh is well known for its world famous summer festivals, springtime can be just as an exciting time to visit, with a host of unique festival experiences to entertain all ages.

 Edinburgh Science Festival